autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 #### Multiple candidate path samples (lateral acceleration)

-In addition to sampling longitudinal acceleration, we also sample lane change paths by adjusting the value of lateral acceleration.
-Since lateral acceleration influences the duration of a lane change, a lower lateral acceleration value results in a longer lane change path, while a higher lateral acceleration value leads to a shorter lane change path.
-This allows the lane change module to generate a shorter lane change path by increasing the lateral acceleration when there is limited space for the lane change.
+In addition to sampling longitudinal acceleration, we also sample lane change paths by varying the lateral acceleration.
+Lateral acceleration affects the lane changing duration, a lower value results in a longer trajectory, while a higher value results in a shorter trajectory.
+This allows the lane change module to explore shorter trajectories through higher lateral acceleration when there is limited space for the lane change.

 The maximum and minimum lateral accelerations are defined in the lane change parameter file as a map.
 The range of lateral acceleration is determined for each velocity by linearly interpolating the values in the map.
 Let's assume we have the following map